rgglez/nagios-check-domain/README.md

 * `--domain` `-D` string, the domain name to check.
 * `--warn` `-w` integer, the number of days after which a warning will be considered a warning condition.
 Default: 30.
 * `--crit` `-c` integer, the number of days after which a warning will be considered a critical condition.
 Default: 15.
+* `--servers` `-s` string, the path to the file containing the list of WHOIS servers.

 ## Build and installation